 Ever heard of a ramp?
 What are ramp vegetables?
 That answers part of the question, but there is so much more to unearth about ramp vegetable plants like uses for ramps and how to grow wild leek ramps.

 What are Ramp Vegetables?

-Ramp vegetable plants (Allium tricoccum) are native to the Appalachian Mountains, north into Canada, west into Missouri and Minnesota and south to North Carolina and Tennessee.
-Growing ramps are commonly found in groups in rich, moist deciduous forests.
-A cousin of the onion, leek, and garlic plant, the ramp is also a pungent vegetable that is enjoying resurgence in popularity.
+Ramp vegetable plants (Allium tricoccum) are native to the Appalachian Mountains, north into Canada, west into Missouri and Minnesota, and south to North Carolina and Tennessee.
+Growing ramps are commonly found in groups in rich, moist, deciduous forests.
+A cousin of the onion, leek, and garlic plant, the ramp is also a pungent vegetable that is enjoying a resurgence in popularity.

 Ramps have been traditionally foraged rather than cultivated and are easily identified by their leaves, usually two broad, flat leaves are produced from each bulb.
-They are light, silvery green, 1-2 ½ inches wide and 5-10 inches long.
-A spring bloomer, the leaves wither and die by June and a small, cluster of white flowers is produced.
+They are light, silvery green, 1 to 2 ½ inches (2.5-6 cm.) wide and 5 to 10 inches (13-25 cm.) long.
+A spring bloomer, the leaves wither and die by June and a small cluster of white flowers is produced.

 There is some disparity regarding the genesis of the name.
 Some folks say the name “ramp” is a shortened version for Aries the Ram, the zodiac sign for April and the month that growing ramps begin to appear.
 Others say “ramp” is derived from a similar English plant called “ransom” (Allium ursinus), which was previously called “ramson.”